wcm-wanglab/iBKH/Codes/Case Study-AD Drug Repurposing/README.md

-# Alzheimer's Disease Drugs Repurposing via pre-trained embedding
+# iBKH-based Knowledge Discovery - A Case Study for Drug Repurposing Hypothesis Generation for Alzheimer's Disease

 This is an example showing that conduct AD drug repurposing by using iBKH with pre-trained embedding information.
 We used pre-trained iBKH embedding information from different models as input, then predicted the most likely associated entity with Alzheimer's Disease (AD).